Although Switzerland is without an official capital, the city of Bern is the de-facto seat of government in the country.

-Today, the canton of Bern is the second largest canton in Switzerland by population and the capital city of Bern, also called Bern, is the fourth largest city in Switzerland by population, with about 142,656 citizens.
+Bern is the second largest canton in Switzerland by population while the city of Bern is the fourth largest city in Switzerland by population, with about 142,656 citizens.
 German is the official language while Bernese German is the most-spoken language.
 The historic centre of Bern was listed as a UNESCO World Heritage Site in 1983.

 Naming of Bern